Reduced energies for thin ferromagnetic films with perpendicular anisotropy: The micromagnetic model

 With the above choices and after some algebra, we have $\mathsf E_{\delta_\eps} (\m (\eps^{- 1} \delta_{\eps} \cdot)) = E_{\eps} (\m) + C_{\eps}$, where

 and the additive constant $C_{\eps}$ is independent of $\m$ and, therefore, is inconsequential for the variational problem associated with $\mathsf E_{\delta_\eps}$.
 We note that for $\lambda = 0$, only a slightly different version of this type of energy with $\eps \sim 1$ can be shown to arise from the full micromagnetic energy of a three-dimensional thin ferromagnetic film with variable thickness equal to $\eta_{\eps} ( \rr )$, which tapers off at the film edge {\cite{slastikov05}}.
-The limit functional will be shown to be